 A switch is an electromechanical device used to control the flow of electricity in a circuit.
 When the switch is ‘OFF’ or in the ‘open’ position, there is no flow of electricity.
 When the switch is ‘ON’ or in the ‘closed’ position, electricity flows.
-A switch typically includes an actuator, a moving contact, terminals, and a case or housing.
+An electrical switch typically includes an actuator, a moving contact, terminals, and a case or housing.
 TE switches are cost-effective, reliable, high-performance solutions designed to withstand extreme shock, vibration, temperature, and altitude.
-Our portfolio includes switch accessories, such as knobs, caps, boot seals, and hardware.
-Our electrical switches are manufactured for use in industrial machinery, robotics, appliances, control panels, motion control systems, and building, lighting, and HVAC systems.
+Our portfolio includes many types of switches and switch accessories, including knobs, caps, boot seals, and hardware.
+Our electrical switches are used in industrial machinery, Robotics, appliances, control panels, motion control systems, and building, lighting, and HVAC systems.
+Shop our switches by brand: ALCOSWITCH switches and AMP switches.

 Which type of switch is right for your design?